sylefeb/Silice/projects/ice-v/README.md

 int32 a         <: xa;
 int32 b         <: dec.regOrImm ? (xb) : dec.aluImm;
 ```
-For `a` it is always the same, but `b` may be either the register or immediate.
+`a` is always the register, but `b` may be either the register or the immediate.
-Note that on a branch instruction `b` is in fact always `xb` (register).
-This
-can be seen from this line in the decoder:
+The choice is made by this line in the decoder:
 ```c
 regOrImm := IntReg  | branch;
 ```

-Similarly, the next address adder selects it two inputs based on the decoder
+Similarly, the next address adder selects its two inputs based on the decoder
 indications:
 ```c
 // select next address adder inputs